radu-matei/spin-planetscale-f1/README.md

 Create an `auth.json` file using the PlanetScale credentials based on the template in `auth-template.json`.

-Finally, nstall the dependencies for both the front-end and back-end, then run `spin build` and `spin up`:
+Finally, install the dependencies for both the front-end and back-end, then run `spin build` and `spin up`:

 ```bash
 $ npm install && cd api && npm install